CybersecurityLuxembourg/openxeco-core/oxe-api/README.md

 > python -m venv venv
 > .\venv\Scripts\activate
 > pip install -U pip setuptools
-> pip install -r requirements.txt
+> pip install -U -r requirements.txt
 ```

-## Activate the python env and run the project
+## Run the project

-You have to make sure that the python environment is active
+You have to make sure that the python environment is active, to double check:
-If not:

 ```
-> cd %USERPROFILE%\project\openxeco-core/oxe-api
-> python -m venv venv
-> .\venv\Scripts\activate
+$ echo ${VIRTUAL_ENV}
+/home/luser/openxeco-core/oxe-api/venv
 ```

-Then:
+If not, repeat the steps above.

+### Copy the config and run the app

 ```
 # Copy and edit sample config